holoviz/panel/doc/how_to/pipeline/simple_pipeline.md

 stage1.panel()
 ```

 Before we create a second stage let's briefly discuss the some details about the system of outputs that links the stages.
-To declare the output for our first stage, we decorated one of its methods with `@param.output(('c', param.Number), ('d', param.Number))`.
+To declare the output for our first stage, we decorated one of its methods with `@param.output(('c', param.Integer), ('d', param.Integer))`.
 However, there are multiple ways to declare outputs with this decorator:

 * `param.output()`: Declaring an output without arguments will declare that the method returns an output that will inherit the **name of the method** and does not make any specific type declarations.
-* `param.output(param.Number)`: Declaring an output with a specific `Parameter` or Python type also declares an output with the name of the method but declares that the output will be of a specific type.
+* `param.output(param.Integer)`: Declaring an output with a specific `Parameter` or Python type also declares an output with the name of the method but declares that the output will be of a specific type.
-* `param.output(c=param.Number)`: Declaring an output using a keyword argument allows overriding the method name as the name of the output and declares the type.
+* `param.output(c=param.Integer)`: Declaring an output using a keyword argument allows overriding the method name as the name of the output and declares the type.

 It is also possible to declare multiple outputs, either as keywords or tuples:

-* `param.output(c=param.Number, d=param.String)` or
+* `param.output(c=param.Integer, d=param.String)` or
-* `param.output(('c', param.Number), ('d', param.String))`
+* `param.output(('c', param.Integer), ('d', param.String))`

 Importantly, in addition to passing along the outputs designated with `param.output()`, the Pipeline will also pass along the values of any input parameters whose names match input parameters on the next stage (unless `inherit_params` is set to `False`).